acutesoftware/AIKIF/doc/AIKIF_requirements.rst

 -----
 Define methods an AI can use (aikif.toolbox)
 ``````````````
-The Toolbox function maps programs (internal and external) to a standard format to all computers to identify tools and run them
+The Toolbox function maps programs (internal and external) to a standard format to all computers to identify tools and run them.

+The benefit of an AI using methods via the framework to is log times and results to see the outcomes of various algorithms.
+This provides a central place to manage and track the success and types of results.

-Automated Goal planning
+Automated Goal planning [Unresolved]
 ``````````````

-You enter a goal like ‘be happy, make money
+You enter a generic goal like 'be happy', 'make money',

 You then add specific milestones for that goal (happy=8/10, money=$5000)

-You then add (AIKIF offers suggestions) plans on how to get that goal
+You then add specific details / plans on how to get each milestone

-You then add tasks on how to achieve the plans
+Recursively break down plans into specific tasks and sub tasks until each milestone has a clear path that can be met.

-AIKIF suggests methods on how to achieve the tasks - usually manually with reminders or automatic if possible
+Once specific tasks are defined, AIKIF suggests methods to help achieve the tasks.

 Log all results with useful milestones and checkpoints
 ``````````````

 The log aggregates should show useful summaries

-Regulate processes to allow automation
+Specify and regulate processes to allow automation (Unresolved)
 ``````````````
+Mapping processes into sub tasks (with sub-sub tasks if needed) and linking to an ontology that AIKIF knows about will allow new task automation to be discoverable.

+For example, if methods include: web.download.file, data.import.file, data.quality.fix
+and you specify a new task

+download the latest country data from http://blah and load it into the reference table C_REF_COUNTRY

+This task can be discoverable and automated IFF you specify the details before hand data_table="C_REF_COUNTRY" source("C_REF_COUNTRY") = ontology.reference.country update_location="http://blah"   # wait - this is wrong

 black box monitoring of unknown software agents
 ``````````````
 Detection of agents, either through logfiles, virus scanner like tools or interactions

+To monitor an unknown software agent is very likely out of scope of the first 54 versions of this project, but it would probably look like the following...

+1. make a virtual environment for the software to run
+2. snapshot data
+3. work out a set of parameters to pass as input
+4. select a set of data inputs
+5. Run the software for EACH data input FOR each parameter
+6. log results of each
+7. parse results and extract highlights from each iteration including overall best performer

 Monitor for friendliness (unlikely to be achievable)
 ``````````````
-for future work
+Investigate how a mapped ontology can be used to track unfriendliness.

+Ontology can be a mapping of processes or things that are known to be harmful or risky destroy_planet=-500000000 mess_with_nanoparticles=-300000 mess_with_fission=-20000 harm_humans_directly=-100000

+dangerous_substance_anything={uranium}
+dangerous_substance_anything={uranium}
+dangerous_substance_human={arsenic, poison, spider venom}

+For example, an Agent needs to build a device.

+Friendliness is increased by : not using radioactive materials, minimising resources Friendliness is decreased by : killing or harming humans, hurting animals, injuries, potential harmful or risky processes